 In iOS, your image gallery is hands-down your most important element on the page.
 Almost all Exploring Visitors will interact with your image gallery in some capacity.
 However, in Google Play with the gallery down beneath the fold, users are 45% less likely to scroll through your image gallery.

-Finally, in Google Play the description gets 25% more clicks on “Read More” as in the App Store.
+In Google Play the description gets 25% more clicks on “Read More” as in the App Store.
 Again, this is all layout – the Description is shown above your image gallery and above the phone for Android users, giving the “Read More” link more prominence.
-In the iOS App Store, your first 1-2 lines are what is crucial, especially when looking at newer iPhone sizes which have a large enough screen that the description text appears above the fold.
+In the iOS App Store, the first 1-2 lines of the app description are crucial for ASO, especially when looking at newer iPhone sizes which have a large enough screen that the description text appears above the fold.

 Conclusion: Different platforms dictate different testing plans

 Practically, knowing these differences between the App Store vs Google Play should help structure your testing priorities.
 In the App Store, you want to focus first and foremost on your Image Gallery.
 In Google Play, you need to focus on both your Featured Graphic and your video with high priority.

 If you’re ready to roll on improving your ASO, get in touch!